UrbanDS/aric2020/README.md

 ### Workshop Format

-Because of COVID-19, the final format of the workshop is dependent on the Conference Organizers’ decision.
+Because of COVID-19, the workshop will be held __Virtually__.
 For more information, please visit the [ACM SIGSPATIAL Conference website](https://sigspatial2020.sigspatial.org/).

 Authors and participants will receive information about workshop format as well as the venue (if applicable) as soon as we have this information from the conference organizers.